mohanrajsambath/AutoPagerRecyclerManager/README.md

 ## The hierarchy
-The package provides 3 components of different hierarchies to support the auto pager function.
+The package provides 4 components of different hierarchies to support the auto pager function.
-#### AutoPagerRecyclerViewManager
+#### AutoPagerManager
 This manager wraps a `RecyclerView` and its corresponding `Adapter`.
 It's the main part of the package, providing all the auto pager function.
-#### AutoPagerRefreshableRecyclerFragment
+#### BaseAutoPagerFragment
-This fragment is a default implementation of the `AutoPagerRecyclerViewManager`.
-It also provide PullToRefresh functions.
+This fragment is a default implementation of the `AutoPagerManager`.
 Using this fragment is very easy, and you only need to implement how to get the data from source whether sync or async.
-#### LoaderAutoPagerRefreshableRecyclerFragment
+#### AutoPagerFragment
 **Loading data from a multi-page source has never been so easy** using the fragment.
 This fragment is based on loader pattern of Android, so **what you need to do is** just providing the parsing function to convert the address of the source to a `ElementGroup` implementation, and an adapter specifying how to display the items. **Then all the paging and refreshing work will all be handled automatically, even across a configuration change!**
+#### AutoPagerRefreshableFragment
+A refreshable version of `AutoPagerFragment`.
+You can substitute the implementation of `PullToRefresh` feature into whatever you like by extending `AutoPagerFragment`.

 ## Help me make it better
 This is the first time I release a package, so there may be some problems or bugs.
 Feel free to tell me what could be done better even for a typo!